 The dome takes the form of a hexagon with curved sides.
 The drum has six large windows, each of which is flanked by a pair of Corinthian pilasters, with the Chigi star in the capitals.
 The window facing the courtyard is surmounted by a bas-relief of the Agnus Dei.
 The Lamb of God sits on the Book with Seven Seals, a reference to the Book of Revelation.

-The lantern is famous for its curious helter-skelter spire.
-The spire ends in a wreath with flames issuing from it.
-It is capped with four bronze hoops supporting a sphere.
-On top of the sphere is a dove bearing an olive branch in its beak and a cross embellished with three fleurs-de-lys.
-Such a dove and three fleurs-de-lys appear on the coat of arms of the Pamphilj family, of which Pope Innocent X (r.
-1644-55) was a member.
+On top of the sphere is a dove bearing an olive branch in its beak, and a cross embellished with three fleurs-de-lys.
+Such a dove and three fleurs-de-lys appear on the coat of arms of the Pamphilj family, to which Pope Innocent X (r.
+1644-55) belonged.

 The unique layout of the interior of the church takes the form of an inverted equilateral triangle, which has had its angles cut to create shallow curves.
 Each of the three lines of the triangle break out in the middle into semi-circles.
 The design can be seen most clearly by looking up at the cornice of the dome.